Updated: originally posted 2nd Dec 2018

 US Navy graphic showing XLUUV concepts.
 The left is from Boeing, and the right from Lockheed Martin.

-Boeing have also been building a series of experimental large displacement UUVs (LDUUVs) for around a decade with the Echo series.
+Boeing have previously been building a series of experimental large displacement UUVs (LDUUVs) for around a decade with the Echo series.
 Several have been tested by the US Navy to aid UUV research, leading to Boeing’s funding for the Orca program.
 The largest of the series, the privately funded Echo-Voyager, is in a different league to existing UUVs, being 25 meters long with 8 ton payload compartment hull insert.
 It is almost certainly the largest UUV in the world, certainly publicly known.

 The ultimate book of Special Forces subs Covert Shores 2nd Edition is the ONLY world history of naval Special Forces, their missions and their specialist vehicles.
 SEALs, SBS, COMSUBIN, Sh-13, Spetsnaz, Kampfschwimmers, Commando Hubert, 4RR and many more.